- Types of Biological Controls

 Where they work

 Since the inception of the predator beetle program there has been a lot of interest from land managers and from private home owners in the use of biological controls for combating HWA.
-However, this method of HWA-control is not currently appropriate for every situation.
+However, this method of HWA control is not currently appropriate for every situation.

-The HRI does not recommend the use of predator beetles for private landowners for a few reasons: 1) commercial availability of these insects is severely limited and they can be quite costly; 2) beetles placed on an individual tree, no matter the number or species, may choose to fly to a different location and therefore cannot be guaranteed to protect targeted trees.
+The Hemlock Restoration Initiative (HRI) does not recommend the use of predator beetles for private landowners for a few reasons: 1) commercial availability of these insects is severely limited and they can be quite costly; 2) beetles placed on an individual tree, no matter the number or species, may choose to fly to a different location and therefore cannot be guaranteed to protect targeted trees.
 Furthermore, the effectiveness of predator beetles to reduce adelgid populations varies with the species of beetle and other factors and is still under evaluation by researchers.

 It is possible that, if you are a home owner with hemlocks in western North Carolina, predator beetles are already present on your trees munching away on adelgid!
-Thousands of predator insects have been released throughout western North Carolina and up and down the eastern seaboard.
+Hundreds of thousands of predator insects have been released throughout western North Carolina and up and down the eastern seaboard.
 Researchers can now show that these little soldiers are becoming established, are multiplying, and are being recovered in new areas.

 Because of the length of time required to vet, raise or collect, and establish new populations, biological controls are not well suited for immediate intervention to stop hemlock decline.
-Even if predator insects are present, the HRI recommends that landowners with hemlocks continue to chemically protect their trees.
+Even if predator insects are present, HRI recommends that landowners with hemlocks continue to chemically protect their trees.
 While we wait for biological control and other strategies to “catch up”, chemical treatment remains the only reliable way to ensure the survival of an individual tree.

-For those who are interested in maintaining a food source (adelgids) for predator beetles that may be in the area, the HRI recommends that landowners treat some of their trees.
+For those who are interested in maintaining a food source (adelgid) for predator beetles that may be in the area, HRI recommends that landowners treat some of their trees.
 This way, the most valuable hemlock resources remain protected while maintaining a healthy adelgid population on surrounding, untreated trees that can act as a food source for beetles.
 In these situations it is best to treat a subset of trees representing all size classes (small seedlings, medium-sized understory trees, and mature canopy trees) which will act as an “insurance policy,” making sure that hemlock populations persist if biological controls are unable to adequately suppress HWA in the area.